 Table Contents

-The court-martial environment in Camp Schwab involves command-driven processes, strict timelines, and cases that often escalate quickly once allegations surface.
-Service members may face a broad range of serious charges, including Article 120 sexual assault allegations and other offenses routinely litigated at general courts-martial.
-These proceedings function as felony-level trials controlled by command authorities, and adverse outcomes can affect liberty, rank, benefits, and long-term military careers.
-Understanding the procedural landscape is essential to preparing an effective defense strategy in this setting.
+The court-martial environment in Camp Schwab involves command-driven processes, strict procedural timelines, and rapid escalation once allegations surface.
+Service members may face serious charges, including Article 120 sexual assault allegations, assault, domestic violence, drug offenses, and other felony-level misconduct.
+Courts-martial are federal criminal trials controlled by command authority, and outcomes can affect liberty, rank, pay, benefits, and long-term military careers.

 The United States maintains authority in Camp Schwab due to its strategic role in supporting regional stability and operational readiness.
 Forces stationed here conduct training, logistics, and mission preparation that require continuous command oversight.
 Service members assigned to this location remain subject to the UCMJ at all times, regardless of their specific duties or off-duty activities.
 This authority ensures consistent discipline and accountability across the force.